-- 1. Disengage the PTO, engage the parking brake and turn off the engine. - Move the ground speed control levers into the operating position, pull levers rearward and release. - Move the ground speed control levers out towards the neutral position.
-If the levers do not align with the notches in the neutral lock plate, it is necessary to adjust the neutral return rod.
+- 1. Disengage the PTO, engage the parking brake and turn off the engine. - 2.
+Move the ground speed control levers into the operating position, pull levers rearward and release. - 3.
+Move the ground speed control levers towards the neutral position.
+If the levers do not align with the notches in the neutral lock plate, it is necessary to adjust the neutral return rod (C, Figure 29).